Sparse MoEs meet Efficient Ensembles: Introduction

-\textsc{Contributions:} In this paper, we study the interplay between sparse MoEs and ensembles.
-This results in two sets of contributions.
+Here, we study the interplay between sparse MoEs and ensembles.
+This results in two sets of contributions:

-\textbf{Contribution 1: Complementarity of MoEs and ensembles.} We show that sparse MoEs and ensembles have complementary features and benefit from each other.
-Specifically:\\ $\bullet$ The adaptive computation in sparse MoEs and the static combination in ensembles are orthogonal, with additive benefits when associated together.
-Their association results in insightful performance versus FLOPs trade-offs while varying the ensemble size and sparsity.\\ $\bullet$ In sparse MoEs, combining models at the prediction level leads to improved uncertainty estimates. \\ $\bullet$ Over tasks where either sparse MoEs or ensembles are known to perform well, naive---and computationally expensive---ensembles of MoEs provide the best predictive performance.
-Our benchmarking effort includes the first evaluation of sparse MoEs on uncertainty-related vision tasks, which builds upon the empirical work of \citet{riquelme2021scaling}.
+\textbf{Contribution 1: Complementarity of sparse MoEs and ensembles.} We show that sparse MoEs and ensembles have complementary features and benefit from each other.
+Specifically: \begin{itemize} \item The adaptive computation in sparse MoEs and the static combination in ensembles are orthogonal, with additive benefits when associated together.
+At the intersection of these two model families is an exciting trade-off between performance and compute (FLOPs).
+That is, the frontier can be mapped out by varying the ensemble size and the sparsity of MoEs. \item Over tasks where either sparse MoEs or ensembles are known to perform well, naive---and computationally expensive---ensembles of MoEs provide the best predictive performance.
+Our benchmarking effort includes the first evaluation of sparse MoEs on uncertainty-related vision tasks, which builds upon the work of \citet{riquelme2021scaling}. \end{itemize}